srikanthATB/E2ETestNGAutomationFramework/Readme.md

 ## 🚀 About Me
-Hi, My Name is Jatin Sharma and I have 10 years of experience in Automation Testing using technologies like Selenium Webdriver, RestAssured, Appium.
+Hi, My Name is Bandari Srikanth and I have 2+ years of experience in Automation Testing using technologies like Selenium Webdriver, RestAssured, Appium.

 My major expertise is in Java Programming Language.